 Regulations for Free Trade Zone (PPFTZ 01, 02, & 03)

-These essential customs notification documents are regulated in greater detail under Ministry of Finance Regulation No. 48 the Year 2012, as last amended by Ministry of Finance Regulation No. 42 the Year 2020.
+These essential customs notification documents are regulated in greater detail under Ministry of Finance Regulation No. 48, 2012, as last amended by Ministry of Finance Regulation No. 42, 2020.

 1. Regulations for PPFTZ 01

-This document is customs notification for the entry and release of goods to and from the Free Trade Zone from and outside the customs area, and release of goods from the Free Trade Zone to other places within the customs area.
+This document is a customs notification for the entry and release of goods to and from the Free Trade Zone from and outside the customs area and the release of goods from the Free Trade Zone to other places within the customs area.

-The second document is a customs notification for entry and release of goods to and from Free Trade Zones from and to bonded stockpiling areas, other Free Trade Areas, and special economic zones.
+The second document is a customs notification for the entry and release of goods to and from Free Trade Zones, bonded stockpiling areas, other Free Trade Areas, and special economic zones.

 3. Regulations for PPFTZ 03